 East Cornwall · PL30

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In St Mabyn, that work is shaped by the place itself — St Mabyn is a substantial inland village south-east of Wadebridge, with a fifteenth-century church and a tight Conservation Area at its core, with a building stock that leans toward traditional granite cottages and Victorian villas.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+Anchor any St Mabyn building regulations package in the local fabric and the rest follows — St Mabyn is a substantial inland village south-east of Wadebridge, with a fifteenth-century church and a tight Conservation Area at its core, with a building stock that leans toward Victorian villas and modern small estates.

 • Conservation Area